-Lawmakers push for pandemic probe modeled on 9/11 Commission ‘to fully reckon with the lessons’
+'There’s more work to do’: Lawmakers push pandemic probe modeled on 9/11 Commission

 The investigations have spilled into contentious congressional hearings, helped shape prime-time television coverage and become part of campaign pitches, as Republicans promise to launch new probes of Anthony S. Fauci, the government’s top infectious-disease expert, and Democrats vow to defend him.

 But two decades after U.S. leaders agreed on the need for an independent bipartisan commission to investigate the deaths of nearly 3,000 people in the Sept.
-11, 2001 terrorist attacks, officials today are split along party lines about where to focus and what questions must be answered about the U.S. response — even after the disease has claimed nearly 1 million lives across the country and more than 9,000 people continue to die each week.
+11, 2001, terrorist attacks, officials today are split along party lines about where to focus and what questions must be answered about the U.S. response — even after the disease caused by the novel coronavirus has claimed nearly 1 million lives across the country and more than 9,000 people die each week.

 Marked By COVID, an advocacy group for people who lost loved ones to the pandemic, has spent nearly two years calling for an independent probe into the U.S. response that focuses on “lessons learned” and avoids finger-pointing, said Kristin Urquiza, the group’s co-founder.